10-Q 1 ghld-20230630.htm 10-Q ghld-20230630

 Our directors and executive officers have significant control over our business.

-We are a holding company and depend upon distributions from Guild Mortgage Company LLC ("GMC") to meet our obligations.
+We are a holding company and depend upon distributions from GMC to meet our obligations.

-The dual class structure of our common stock may adversely affect the trading market of our Class A common stock.
+The dual class structure of our common stock may adversely affect the trading market for our Class A common stock.

 ITEM 1.
 FINANCIAL STATEMENTS (UNAUDITED)